Taliayaya/Taliayaya/README.md

 I'm a french third year college student at @Epita making my way here !
 I would be glad to help you in your project or vice-versa !

+I am currently looking for a 6-month internship starting from August/September 2025.
+Do not hesitate to contact me.

 ### 🛠 Ongoing

 Currently working on [Project 86](https://github.com/Taliayaya/Project-86), an open-source fan game on the universe of the 86:Eighty-Six series, featuring an FPS and RTS mix